EndPointCorp/end-point-blog/2011/12/22/converting-centos-6-to-rhel-6.html.md

-A few years ago I needed to convert a [Red Hat Enterprise Linux](http://www.redhat.com/rhel/) (RHEL) 5 development system to [CentOS](http://www.centos.org/) 5, as our customer did not actively use the system any more and no longer wanted to renew the Red Hat Network entitlement for it.
+A few years ago I needed to convert a [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) (RHEL) 5 development system to [CentOS](https://www.centos.org/) 5, as our customer did not actively use the system any more and no longer wanted to renew the Red Hat Network entitlement for it.
 Making the conversion was surprisingly straightforward.

 This week I needed to make a conversion in the opposite direction: from CentOS 6 to RHEL 6.
-I didn't find any instructions on doing so, but found a [RHEL 6 to CentOS 6 conversion guide](http://ivo.livejournal.com/75008.html) with roughly these steps:
+I didn’t find any instructions on doing so, but found a [RHEL 6 to CentOS 6 conversion guide](https://ivo.livejournal.com/75008.html) with roughly these steps:

 ```bash
 yum clean all